 This video shows that with the same elongation ratio wider is faster.

-This video shows that with the same elongation ratio wider is faster
+This video shows that with the same elongation ratio wider is faster even though the elongation is not optimal.

 Question: What is your strongest slingshot, so I can pull VERY heavy draw weight bands?